 Secretary: The Secretary assists the Chair to ensure that the business of the EC runs smoothly.
 The Secretary frequently assists with the management of various working groups tasked with specific goals.
-The Secretary is also responsible for coordinating meeting agendas and schedules, and for keeping meeting minutes during the EC monthly meetings and distributing those minutes to the EC.
+The Secretary is also responsible for keeping meeting minutes during the EC monthly meetings and distributing those minutes to the EC.

 All In!
-Campaign Lead: The All In!
-Campaign Lead, with guidance from the Treasurer and Finance Committee, is responsible for managing the All In! campaign.
+Campaign Chair: The All In!
+Campaign Chair, with guidance from the Treasurer and Finance Committee, is responsible for managing the All In! campaign.

 Communications Committee Chair: The Communications Committee Chair is responsible for connecting LCLD Alumni through various communications channels including: The Year in Review and GroupMe/other social media.
-The Communications Chair leads the Class Liaisons in the dissemination of information to the various classes.
+The Communications Chair leads the Class Liaisons in the dissemination of information to the various classes and spearheads Alumni Spotlight initiatives.
 The Communications Committee Chair works closely with the Vice-Chair and the LCLD Staff to achieve these goals.

 Program Development Committee Vice-Chair: The Program Development Committee Vice-Chair assists the Chair in all aspects of program development and implementation and All In! funding allocation decisions.
 The Program Development Committee Vice-Chair participates in 2 out of 5 monthly regional planning calls.